Page Content

 Evaluation

-Performance is carefully monitored throughout the course of the Neurologic Surgery Residency with an eye toward operative skill, clinical judgment, academic productivity, and career development.
+Performance is carefully monitored throughout the course of the Neurologic Surgery residency with an eye toward operative skill, clinical judgment, academic productivity, and career development.
 After each clinical rotation, you will be evaluated formally by your supervising faculty.

 Additionally, you will meet individually with the program director on a semiannual basis to review your performance and discuss career goals in detail to dynamically individualize your training program.

-An electronic case log program tracks all resident operative cases, with salient details auto-populated from the operative report and prepared for review and submission to ACGME case log.
-The case volume and mixture is carefully analyzed to ensure that each resident is obtaining in-depth expert training in all areas of neurosurgery.
+An electronic case log program tracks all resident operative cases, with salient details auto-populated from the operative report and prepared for review and submission to the ACGME case log.
+The case volume and mixture are carefully analyzed to ensure that each resident is obtaining in-depth expert training in all areas of neurosurgery.
 If areas of deficiency are identified, the resident's rotations are adjusted accordingly to provide an appropriately balanced education.